 :D but not always

-According to Wikipedia, the first suggested use of emoticons was by a computer scientist called Scott Fahlman at Carnegie Mellon University, Pennsylvania in September 1982.
+According to Wikipedia, the history of Emoji began with the first suggested use of emoticons by a computer scientist called Scott Fahlman at Carnegie Mellon University, Pennsylvania in September 1982.
 He thought they could save time and help make the intent of a typed sentence clearer to the reader.
 He proposed

 :-) to mark jokes and